Why You Need to Be Sleeping On A Fiberglass Free Mattress

 • Organohalogen flame retardants or OFRs

 Other alternatives to fiberglass are wool, plant fibers, and silica.
-Any one of these natural materials can serve as a fire retardant, giving sleepers precious time to escape in an emergency.
+Any one of these natural materials can serve as a mattress fire retardant, giving sleepers precious time to escape in an emergency.

 Is it Safe for a Mattress to Have Fiberglass?